jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 ## Getting started

 There are two ways to use this extension.
-If you have a good internet connection and don't mind the data consumption each time a video loads, you can go directly to the 'Install Extension' section and start using it.
+If you have a good internet connection and don't mind the data consumption each time a video loads, you can go directly to the [Install the Extension](#install-the-extension) section and start using it.

 If you want to enjoy higher quality, faster-loading 4K videos, and you are using macOS, you can follow the steps that come next."